TripCake/AsciiArtGenerator/README.md

-Homebrew ASCII art Image to ASCII generator.
-Built in Python and compiled using PyInstaller.
-Simple download and run.
+ASCII art generator made with Python.

+Requirements to run are PIL, cv2, re, tqdm, numpy.